 Furthermore, many people dream of living along a street lined with row houses or other attached homes.
 Such places do often have an abundance of charm.
 If you are one of these people, the N Fee Ln / E 17th St neighborhood could be your paradise.
 With 23.0% of the homes and real estate here classified as rowhouses or other attached homes, this neighborhood brims with opportunity to find the right place for you.
 Only 5.0% of U.S. neighborhoods have more row houses than this neighborhood, making it one of the most interesting things about this special neighborhood.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The N Fee Ln / E 17th St neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the N Fee Ln / E 17th St neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 59.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-American households most often have a car, and regularly they have two or three.
-But households in the N Fee Ln / E 17th St neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the N Fee Ln / E 17th St neighborhood has a highly unusual pattern of car ownership.
 21.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.4% of U.S. neighborhoods.

 Significantly, 5.9% of its residents five years old and above primarily speak Korean at home.
 While this may seem like a small percentage, it is higher than 99.2% of the neighborhoods in America.